battenworks/factorio/mods/train-city/README.md

 - [x] Train type that transports players around the city.
 - [x] Train stations that are associated with items/fluids, to automatically name themselves.
 - [x] Trains that are associated with items/fluids, to automatically set schedules/routes.
-- [ ] On a change event of item/fluid, deliver the items/fluid you currently have, and then go load the new items/fluid and remain on the new schedule.
+- [ ] Upon changing the item/fluid of a train, deliver the items/fluid the train currently has, and then go load the new items/fluid and remain on the new schedule.
 - [ ] UI that allows us to see metrics/state of trains
 - [ ] Buttons in UI to add/remove trains from routes (buttons are currently there as placeholder, but do nothing).
 - [x] Allow an item/fluid type to be selectable while editing individual trains.